How to follow Andy Murray at Wimbledon 2023

 Advertisement

-Tsitsipas, on the other hand, is the world number five.
-He is yet to win a Grand Slam but has reached both the Australian Open and Roland Garros finals.
-This will be the Greek’s sixth Wimbledon and he has reached the fourth round before but in 2022 he was knocked out in the third stage.

-If Murray is successful against Thiem or Tsitsipas he will take on Ben Shelton, Taro Daniel, Maxime Cressy or Laslo Djere in the third round at Wimbledon.

 Cam Norrie will also be in action on Thursday after he beat Tomas Machac in the first round.
-He will face either Chris Eubanks or Thiago Monteiro in tomorrow’s second round and will be joined by fellow Brits Liam Broady, Jan Choinski and Jodie Burrage in round two.
+He will face Chris Eubanks after the American defeated Thiago Monteiro in four sets.
+Norrie and Murray are joined by Liam Broady and Jan Choinski in the second round with Broady taking on Capser Ruud and Choinski facing Hubert Hurkacz in their upcoming round two matches.

 Carlos Alcaraz is the top seed at the tournament and won his first round match against France’s Jeremy Chardy while Novak Djokovic, the tournament favourite, beat Pedro Cachin to further his chances at securing his 24th Grand Slam.